gsouf/phantomphp/README.md

 WIP

-Start a phantomjs process, and control it from php.
+Start a phantomjs process and control it from php.

+Disclaimer: Not tested on windows and thus it might work only on unix systems

 Overview